jackburrus/chomp/README.md

 # Chomp

-Chomp is a restaurant point of sale payment flow, built on Ethereum.
-It's designed to help vendors of all kinds keep more of their money.
+Chomp is a restaurant point of sale payment flow, built for Ethereum layer 2s.
+It's designed to help vendors keep more of their money.

 ## Repo and Demo Site
 🕺 Demo Site: https://chomp-sigma.vercel.app/create-shop </br>